 - First Preference: The F1 category is for unmarried children (of an existing green card holder) who are over the age of 21.

 - Second Preference: The F2A category is for the spouses and unmarried children (younger than 21 years of age) of legal permanent residents (i.e., green card holders).
 The F2B subcategory is reserved for unmarried sons and daughters (21 years of age and older) of lawful permanent residents (green card holders).

 - Third Preference: The F3 category is for married sons and daughters of U.S. citizens.

 - Fourth Preference: The F4 category includes brothers and sisters of U.S. citizens, age 21 and over.

-Marriage Options for Family-Based Green Cards
+Marriage Options for a Family Based Green Card

 K-1 Fiancé Visas

 A K-1 fiancé visa allows a foreign fiancé of a U.S. citizen to travel to the U.S. to marry that U.S. citizen.
 Their future spouse is the sponsor of their visa.
 Once in the U.S. on the K-1 Fiance Visa, the foreign fiancé must marry their U.S. citizen sponsor within 90 days.
-Afterward, the beneficiary would be eligible to apply for a K-1 green card.
+Afterward, the spouse would be eligible to apply for a K-1 green card.

 K-3 Spouse Visas